nagineni/zephyr-webusb/README.md

     make dfu

+7. Stop `ModemManager` if it is running on your system:

+    On Ubuntu: `sudo service modemmanager stop`

-7. When the flashing is done press the Master Reset button one more time to boot your new image.
+8. When the flashing is done press the Master Reset button one more time to boot your new image.
 Once the device is booted, you should see a notification from Chrome: "Go to webusb-ashell.appspot.com to connect.".
 Click on the notification and try the demo by connecting and uploading the JS code.